harveytriana/TspApproach/README.md

 (1) By virtue of excellent collaboration, applying advanced optimization techniques in C#, the result of this can be improved.
 However, the application of these techniques is heterodox to normal coding in C#.
 The result in the table corresponds to long* (for int* the time is around 12.2 s).
 Read the README document in the corresponding folder for more information.
 Thanks Tedd; https://github.com/tedd.

 (2) For standard C# code, elapse time is ~17 s.
 I mean by "standard" one to which extreme optimizations were not applied.
+In update 17-10-21 I used a Jagged array to replace the multidimensional array, that improved the time of C #, version without pointers (standard) by ~ 9%

 (3) About Python, an executable was created from the Script using Pyinstaller, however the performance is still far from the others.
 I would like a Python expert to review the code or other compilation tool, it may be possible to write better code and improve the results.